dr77aon/TimeSeriesPrediction/README.md

 - Analyze historical climate data to understand temperature and pressure trends.
 - Develop an LSTM model to forecast future temperature and pressure values.

-##Results
+## Results
 The LSTM model demonstrated strong performance in forecasting temperature and pressure trends, with predictions closely aligning with actual values and effectively capturing temperature trends over time.

-##Future Work
+## Future Work
 Potential future enhancements include:

--Experimenting with different LSTM architectures and hyperparameters.
+- Experimenting with different LSTM architectures and hyperparameters.
--Incorporating additional features for improved predictions.
+- Incorporating additional features for improved predictions.
--Extending the analysis to other weather variables or time periods.
+- Extending the analysis to other weather variables or time periods.